 This weekend I was able to travel back to my old neighborhood to attend the funeral of my neighbor Jim and to be there for his widow Louise during her time of sorrow.
 It was an occasion really of family, friends and support of a whole church community and seeing that made me grateful to be apart.
 Funerals can be a time of comfort, and of true support and respect.

-I was particularly impressed with how the church community came together… Continue reading
+I was particularly impressed with how the church community came together and supported one of their members by a attending the service and then bringing food over to… Continue reading

 Do you experience your emotions some days like a roller coaster – up and down?
 I know I sure did and still do from time to time.
 Emotions like anger, sadness, fear, depression, loneliness and deep heartache are unpredictable.
 With these emotions does come healing so you need to feel these emotions, honor how you feel and ride it out.